How Much Does an RV Weigh? 2026

 RV statistics

 The U.S. market for RVs is a $140 billion industry.
-A record more than 11 million households own an RV, with an increasing share of the market driven by millennials and Gen Zers.
+As of 2025, a record 8.1 million households own an RV, with an increasing share of the market driven by millennials and Gen Zers.

 Interest in these vehicles notably spiked during the COVID-19 pandemic, as consumers turned to RVs and camping to escape the health crisis and get outdoors.